isg-software/progresspie/README.md

 * `color`: string or function.
 Default is `undefined`.
 If undefined, the color of the pie depends on the `mode` option, see above.
 A valid string value of this option would be a color name like `navy` or color code like `#888`, `#FF00BC`, `rgb(10,20,255)`.
 If the value is a function, this function has to read one parameter of type number (0..100) and return a color code (string).
 If the option is neiter `undefined` nor a string nor a function, the plug-in will throw an exception.
 * `colorAttr`: string.
 Default is `undefined`.
 Only evaluated if `color` is undefined.
 Name of a color attribute: If defined, the function will look for an attribute of this name inside the opening tag of the found element, and if found, will try to use the attribute's content (string) to set the pie color.
 The attribute must contain a color name or code (see `color`).
 * `colorFunctionAttr`: string.
 Default is `undefined`.
 Only evaluated if no color has already been set with `color` or `colorAttr`.
 Name of an attribute containing JavaScript code (as string literal) for calculating a color.
+* //TODO: Below: Inner: Vielleicht nicht alle Optionen aufzählen, die vorkommen dürfen, sondern lieber diejenigen, die nicht unterstützt werden?
+	*
 * `inner`: Object.
 Default is `undefined`.
-This object may contain a subset of the option properties described above {`mode`, `color`, `valueAttr`, `valueAdapter`, `colorAttr`, `colorFunctionAttr`, `size`, `ringWidth`}.
+This object may contain a subset of the option properties described above {`mode`, `color`, `overlap`, `valueAttr`, `valueAdapter`, `colorAttr`, `colorFunctionAttr`, `size`, `strokeWidth`, `strokeColor`, `ringWidth`, `animateColor`, `animate`, … TODO???}.
 If `inner` is not undefined, then _two_ piecharts will be drawn: An outer, larger chart with circle around it, described with all the other options, and a second, smaller, inner pie on top of the outer.
 The inner circle's value might be taken from a second attribute (denoted by `inner.valueAttr`) or might be calculated from the same value string as the outer value, just by a different `inner.valueAdapter` mapping.
 At least one of these two options should be defined.
 Also, the inner pie should have a different color than the outer one, defined by `inner.mode` or `inner.color`.
 If `inner.size` is specified, the outer `size` option should also be set manually and should be larger than `innser.size`.
 If `inner.size` is left undefined, the inner pie is automatically slightly smaller than the outer one (approx. two thirds of the outer).
 * `rotation`: string, boolean or object.
 Default is `undefined`.
 If this option is ‘truthy’ (i.e. not `undefined`, not `false`, not `0` etc.), the (outer) pie or ring fragment will be animated by rotating around its center.
 The default speed is one rotation per second, the default direction is clockwise.
 (Both are applied, if you set `rotation: true`.)
 If the option is a string, this will be inserted into the `dur`-Attribute of the SVG animation, i.e. it will define the rotation speed by setting the duration for one full (clockwise) rotation.
 Legal values are numbers with units like `"2s"` for two seconds or `"500ms"` for 500 milliseconds, i.e. half a second. rotation may also be an object with _two (sub-)properties_: `duration` defining the duration of one turn (just like the simple string value for `rotation`, `clockwise` is a boolean defining the rotation direction.
 Set this to `false` for an anti-clockwise rotation.
 	It's not recommended to define a `rotation` for pies or rings acually measuring a progress, but for usage with constant values to draw a “busy-indicator” like a rotating ring with a small gap.
 The constant value (like 90% for a ring with a 10% gap) may be specified by setting a `valueAdapter` function returning this constant.
 See `examples.html`!
 * `optionsByPercent`: function.
 Default is `undefined`.
 You may specify a function which takes the percent value (0..100, if a value adapter is used, this is the value returned by the adapter) and either returns `null` or an object with progresspie options from this very list, depending on the percent value.
 If, for some value, the function returns `null`, it has no effect.
 If, for some value(s) it returns an object, the options returned will override the global options passed directly to the jQuery plug-in.
 So, for example, you may specify a function returning null for any value > 0, but returning some other options for rendering a rotating ring for a value of still 0%.
 (Actually, this is a more universal version of setting a `color` function, since it may not only override a global color based on the depicted value, but may also change other properties like size, stroke with, rotation etc.)